luciancooper/cli-screencast/README.md

 Border radius of the rendered terminal window frame.
 Default is `5`.

+<a name='options.boxShadow'></a>
+› &nbsp; **boxShadow** &nbsp;•&nbsp; `boolean | Object`

+Render a box shadow around the window frame.
+Default is `false`.
+If set to `true`, a default shadow effect will be rendered.
+Otherwise a box shadow options object can be specified to customize the shadow effect; see the [window box shadow](#window-box-shadow) section below for details on the supported customization options.

 <a name='options.offsetX'></a>
 › &nbsp; **offsetX** &nbsp;•&nbsp; `number`

 Space in pixels between the rendered terminal window frame and the left and right edges of the image.
-Default is `8`.
+Default is `12`.

 <a name='options.offsetY'></a>
 › &nbsp; **offsetY** &nbsp;•&nbsp; `number`

 Space in pixels between the rendered terminal window frame and the top and bottom edges of the image.
-Default is `8`.
+Default is `12`.

 <a name='options.paddingX'></a>
 › &nbsp; **paddingX** &nbsp;•&nbsp; `number`